omeka/Documentation/source/Reference/libraries/Omeka/Application.rst

 Omeka_Application
 -----------------

+Package: :doc:`Application </Reference/packages/Application/index>`

 .. php:class:: Omeka_Application

-    Package: :doc:`Application </Reference/packages/Application/index>`
+extends :php:class:`Zend_Application`

     Core class used to bootstrap the Omeka environment.

     Various duties include, but are not limited to setting up class autoload, database, configuration files, logging, plugins, front controller, etc.

-    When any core resource returns from init(), the result is stored in thebootstrap container.
-Other parts of the application can get the resourcesfrom the bootstrap when needed.
+    When any core resource returns from init(), the result is stored in the bootstrap container.
+Other parts of the application can get the resources from the bootstrap when needed.

-    .. php:method:: __construct(string $environment, string|array|Zend_Config $options)
+    .. php:method:: __construct($environment, $options = null)

         Initialize the application.

+        :type $environment: string
-        :param string $environment: The environment name.
+        :param $environment: The environment name.
+        :type $options: string|array|Zend_Config
-        :param string|array|Zend_Config $options: Application configuration.
+        :param $options: Application configuration.

     .. php:method:: initialize()

         Bootstrap the entire application.

     .. php:method:: run()

         Display the generic error page for all otherwise-uncaught exceptions.

-    .. php:method:: _displayErrorPage(Exception $e, string $title)
+    .. php:method:: _displayErrorPage($e, $title = null)

         Print an HTML page to display errors when starting the application.

+        :type $e: Exception
-        :param Exception $e:
+        :param $e:
+        :type $title: string
-        :param string $title: The title of the error page.
+        :param $title: The title of the error page.